anay-208/portfolio/portfolio-v4/README.md

 # V4

-I got the idea of building a new one on june-aug 2024, but procrastinated, and I wanted a really simple home page
+I got the idea of building a new one on june-aug 2024, but procrastinated, and I wanted home page with:
+- More Text
+- Simple & centered

 Built around September 2024